retaildevcrews/asb-spark/challenges/deploy-loderunner/README.md

 ### Validate

-After you have applied your yaml file you can check your LodeRunner pod logs to validate that HTTP requests are being sent.
+After you have applied your yaml file you can check your WebV pod logs to validate that HTTP requests are being sent.

 ### Bonus

-Modify the input arguments to have LodeRunner generate approximately 50 req/sec.
+Modify the input arguments to have WebV generate approximately 50 req/sec.

 ## Resources